Book a Tour →

 History of Australian Currency

 In 1910, nine years after Federation, Australia introduced its own silver coins.
-The country used pounds, shillings, and pence until February 14, 1966, when decimal currency was introduced, replacing the old system with dollars and cents.
-This change simplified calculations and aligned Australia with international monetary standards.
+The country used pounds, shillings, and pence until 14 February 1966, when decimal currency was introduced — replacing the old system with dollars and cents.
+(The currency was almost named the "royal" before "dollar" was chosen.)
+This simplified calculations and aligned Australia with international monetary standards.

-Australia revolutionized currency production in 1988 by introducing the world's first polymer (plastic) banknotes, beginning with the $10 note to commemorate the bicentenary.
+Australia revolutionised currency production in 1988 by introducing the world's first polymer (plastic) banknotes, beginning with the $10 note to commemorate the bicentenary.
 By 1996, all paper notes were replaced with polymer versions.
 These innovative notes are more durable, harder to counterfeit, and more environmentally sustainable than traditional paper currency.
-Many countries worldwide have since adopted Australia's polymer banknote technology.
+Over 50 countries worldwide have since adopted Australia's polymer banknote technology, cementing Australia's place as a global currency innovation leader.

 Australian Coins in Circulation